RenjieZhao/ECE285-MLIP-Artistic-Style-Transfer/README.md

 Description
 ===========
-This repo for the class project.
-It contains two part, one is the Gatys' style transfer model and the other is the CycleGAN based style transfer model.
+This repository is for the class project.
+The project contains two part, one is the Gatys' style transfer model and the other is the CycleGAN based style transfer model.

 Requirements